JCMais/node-libcurl/benchmark/README.md

 For libraries that do not return the data as string, code to do that should be added, as is the case with Node.js `http.request`, `node-fetch` and `node-libcurl.Easy`.

-A local server can be started with `yarn start-server`.
+A local server can be started with `npm run start-server`.

-Benchmark can be started with `yarn start`.
+Benchmark can be started with `npm run start`.

 ### Results

 #### Win64 i7-7700HQ 3.4GHz

 ##### local server

 ```
 node.js http.request - GET x 395 ops/sec ±3.92% (68 runs sampled)
 axios - GET x 328 ops/sec ±5.84% (64 runs sampled)